-You need a plan that doesn’t just understand your customers, but uses that knowledge to edge out your competitors to win them.
+But simply creating a strategy is just the first step .
+You need a plan that understands your customers, then uses that knowledge to edge out your competitors to seal the deal.

 What is B2B sales?

-B2B (business-to-business) sales is the process of selling products and services directly to other businesses or B2B buyers.
+Business to business sales (B2B) is the process of selling products and services directly to other businesses or B2B buyers.
 This is the counterpart to B2C (business-to-consumer) sales, in which products and services are directly sold to consumers.

 Who needs a B2B sales strategy?

 The professional need for a B2B sales strategy spans many industries.
-The following groups in particular benefit from B2B sales strategizing:
+The following groups in particular benefit from B2B sales strategies and tactics:

-• Manufacturers and suppliers utilize B2B selling to connect with suppliers of raw materials and components that they use in production.
+Manufacturers and suppliers utilize B2B sales methods to connect with distributors of raw materials and components that they use in production.

 The list is obviously not exhaustive.
-Any business selling a product or a service to another business, as opposed to individual customers, can utilize a B2B sales strategy.
+Any business selling a product or a service to another business, as opposed to individual customers, can utilize B2B strategies.

-You'll get the most out of a B2B sales strategy that's uniquely designed with your business, clients, and goals in mind.
+Any B2B sales process should be uniquely designed with your business, clients, and goals in mind.
 Considering the following elements will help you build a strategy that works best for your situation.

 Establish whether you have a product- or sales-led growth company and form a plan

-The first step in your B2B strategy plan is to establish what drives your company's growth.
+The first step in B2B sales strategy development is to establish what drives your company's growth.
 A product-led growth company uses products to drive growth and establish a customer base, whereas a sales-led growth company relies more on sales to drive growth.
 Also, product-led growth companies tend to be more self-service, whereas a sales-led growth company will have an active team of salespeople driving the growth.

 Once you’ve determined what type of company you have, you can move on to the sales plan.
-A productive B2B sales plan is important because it’s your playbook to generate leads and sales.
+A productive B2B sales plan is important because it’s your playbook to generating B2B leads and sales.

 Set expectations and revenue goals